Jacobfinn123/Discord-Music-Bot/README.md

 Type ```!stop``` in any channel.

 ## !queue
-This command will display all songs currently in the queue, you paginate through 10 seconds at a time.<br>
+This command will display all songs currently in the queue, you paginate through 10 songs at a time.<br>
 Type ```!queue``` in any channel.

 Example of !queue command<br>